Sustainable Gaps

 Root cause / corrective action

 The issue is not that staff forgot.
-The issue is that no owner, due time, or proof standard existed.
+The issue is that no owner, due time, or done standard existed.

 Why it matters: It fixes the condition instead of blaming the symptom.